akras14/krasfit.com/source/index.markdown

 The math is simple.
 If you consume less calories than your body burns, your body will be force to burn fat causing a weight loss.
 People commonly call it Calories In/Calories Out (CICO) online.

 Number of calory deficiency needed to lose a pound of fat will vary depending on the source.
 The highest number I saw was 7000 calories deficit per pound of fat.
 Even with number that high, it's easy to lose a pound every two weeks (with 500 calorie deficit per day).
 This means that worse case a person can lose 26 pounds a year, a very significant number.
 In my experience, my daily deficit was a bit higher than 500 calories, and I was able to lose close to 1.5 pound per week.

+### Start Small

+I found the first two weeks to be the hardest.
+My daily budget is about 2000 calories.
+I believe I used to consume double of that.
+First few weeks was a big shock to my system.
+I've set my initial goal to lose one pound a week.
+Once I got used to it, I increased my goal to 1.5 pounds per week and kept it at that since.

 ### Trust the Process, Don't Check the Scale